 - Stay with AEPS, 2nd Your program can choose to continue to use your account in the legacy AEPSi system and assess children with AEPS, 2nd edition.
 And when you’re ready, we’ll be here to help you transition.
 The legacy system will be available for use until at least December 31, 2023.

 Even if your program is interested in transitioning to the new AEPSi system as soon as possible, we recommend that you purchase annual child licenses in the existing AEPSi system to maintain consistent access to the tool.

 Once the new AEPSi for AEPS-3 system is live, we will work with you to establish an account in the new system and apply the un-used portion of the child license fees to your new subscription and child license costs.
 You will not be required to double-pay for the same children in both the legacy and new systems.

 We understand that many programs will need time to train staff and transition to the new test and online system, and our goal is to support users throughout every aspect of the transition process.
 The legacy AEPSi system will be available at least through December 31, 2023.
 If you have questions, please contact your sales representative.

 There will not be a way to use the new AEPS-3 Test in your existing AEPSi account.
-To use AEPS-3 with new children entering your program in Fall 2022, you will need to subscribe to the new AEPSi system.
+To use AEPS-3 with new children entering your program in 2023, you will need to subscribe to the new AEPSi system.

 You will be able to continue assessing already enrolled children with AEPS, 2nd edition in your current AEPSi account.
 We plan to support the existing system through at least December 2023.